 Disney owns the second half of the year, when Galaxy’s Edge will debut in two phases, giving fans the chance to pilot the Millennium Falcon and drink blue milk.
-Another new ride, Minnie and Mickey’s Runaway Railway, will also open at Hollywood Studios this fall.

 But elsewhere, spring is the time for celebration, opening time for the new lands at SeaWorld and Legoland and a new roller coaster at Busch Gardens.